futurelucas4502/futurelucas4502.github.io/docs/management-console/unsupported.md

+---
+description: A management console made with Electron.JS for my Computer Science A-Level
+---

 # The City of Truro Mariners - Managment Console for unsupported OS's

 So you want to use this application but your OS isn't supported well as long as your on a computer that can run nodejs and electronjs your in luck!